 Workplace ADHD Accommodations Legal Aspects

 These workplace ADHD accommodations are often requested through the Americans with Disabilities Act (ADA), which requires employers to provide reasonable accommodations to employees with disabilities, including an attention deficit, as long as it doesn’t cause undue hardship to the business.
 These ADHD accommodations for work aim to create an environment where employees with the diagnosis can thrive and perform their duties effectively.
+Our psychological testing for adult ADHD can play a vital role in this process.

 General Accommodations for ADHD